-Complete Monster: Count Orlok, the eponymous "Nosferatu," is one of the earliest examples of vampires in cinema in the film and one of the most terrifying.
+Complete Monster: Count Orlok, the eponymous "Nosferatu," is one of the earliest examples of vampires in cinema and one of the most terrifying.
 When Thomas Hutter arrives in the Transylvanian Carpathian Mountains, the locals speak Orlok's name in hushed whispers and don't dare to venture out at dark.
 Upon meeting Orlok, Hutter is attacked and the count tries to feed from him fatally before being repulsed.
 Hutter witnesses Orlok loading up several coffins to be transported across the sea, and Orlok later kills the crew of the schooner transporting him.
 The other coffins are revealed to also contain plague-bearing rats, and Orlok's arrival spreads a deathly plague all over Europe.
 He uses the plague as cover to feed on the people of Hutter's home village of Wisborg without suspicion before Hutter's innocent wife Ellen catches his eye.
 Orlok attacks Ellen, draining her to death in her Heroic Sacrifice to keep him distracted before the sun rises to destroy him.
 Orlok had spawned a legion of imitators and while later vampires were portrayed as sophisticated, urbane and charming, Orlok is nothing more than a cunning, evil and ravenous beast that can barely pass as a human being.

-As well as Wagner's Rheingold, used when darkness falls during Harker's walk to the castle, culminating in him (and the audience) seeing the vampire for the first time.
+As well as Richard Wagner's Rheingold, used when darkness falls during Harker's walk to the castle, culminating in him (and the audience) seeing the vampire for the first time.

 Narm: In Mexico the intro scene with the mummies was rendered completely ineffective as most viewers in the country recognized they are the famous Momias de Guanajuato.
 Yes, the same ones El Santo fought that one time.